kenmuse/setup-gh/README.md

 # Setup GH CLI

-The `setup-gh` Action configures the GitHub CLI as a GitHub tool using Bash scripts.
+A sample `setup-gh` tool Action that configures the GitHub CLI as a GitHub tool using Bash scripts.

+This repository uses bash scripts to show how tools are "installed" on a GitHub runner.
+It demonstrates how to create a custom tool that downloads and verifies the GitHub CLI binary using a bash script, `sha256sum` (or `shasum`), `curl`, and `grep`.

 ## Usage